auriq/essentia_docs/source/tutorial/dataprocessingtutorials/in-memory-db.rst

 ------

 The first is a table, which is completely analagous to a TABLE in MySQL (for example).
 This table will store all of the sales data.
-The schema for this uses a variant of the column specification we saw in the ETL tutorial.
+The schema for this uses a variant of the column specification we saw in the Data Processing tutorial.

 ``s,pkey:userid`` indicates that the first column has the label 'userid', that it stores string data, and will be the data we hash on.
 This means that the UDB will store the data in such a way that all entries for a